miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 Relatively speaking, the artist.
 Maybe in
 Russia you attached it to some
 IT job like web-design.
 And
-here you are, cool walker, coming to the states on twenty thousand a year.
+here you are, cool Walker, coming to the states on twenty thousand a year.
 You buy right there used Ford and cozy condominium overlooking the parking lot.
 And write out